The Complete Guide to Every Door Direct Mail (EDDM)

 EDDM is a USPS marketing mail program designed for local businesses.
 Instead of purchasing or renting a mailing list with individual names and addresses, you select entire mail carrier routes.
 USPS delivers your mailpiece to every residential address on those routes.

 The concept is simple: saturation coverage of a geographic area.
 You are not trying to guess who might be interested.
 You are putting your offer in front of every household in your target zone.
-For local businesses that serve a geographic area — restaurants, contractors, real estate agents, dentists, auto shops — this is the most efficient way to reach potential customers.
+For local businesses that serve a geographic area, like restaurants, contractors, real estate agents, dentists, and auto shops, this is the most efficient way to reach potential customers.

 EDDM was introduced by the USPS specifically to make direct mail accessible to small businesses.
 It removes the two biggest barriers: the cost of a mailing list and the complexity of addressing individual pieces.